ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/prometheus-grafana.md

 (kuberay-prometheus-grafana)=

-# Prometheus & Grafana
+# Using Prometheus and Grafana

 This section will describe how to monitor Ray Clusters in Kubernetes using Prometheus & Grafana.

-If you do not have any experience with Prometheus and Grafana on Kubernetes, I strongly recommend you watch this [YouTube playlist](https://youtube.com/playlist?list=PLy7NrYWoggjxCF3av5JKwyG7FFF9eLeL4).
+If you do not have any experience with Prometheus and Grafana on Kubernetes, watch this [YouTube playlist](https://youtube.com/playlist?list=PLy7NrYWoggjxCF3av5JKwyG7FFF9eLeL4).

 ## Preparation